MatteoGabriele/heapsmash.com/README.md

 ## 🔒 Why Heapsmash?

-- No AI
+- No tracking.
-- No tracking
+- No data harvesting for ads.
-- No data harvesting
+- No AI scraping for training.
-- Privacy-first by design
+- Privacy-first.
-- Fully open source
+- Fully open source.
-- Made by humans for humans
+- Made by humans for humans.

 ## 📦 Tech Stack